Pleaseupgrade your browser to improve your experience.

 What Does 1ml Of Lip Filler Look Like?

 For the purposes of this article, you don't need to know who Faye Winter is, don't worry.
-She was on Love Island, you didn't watch it, it's okay.
+She was on Love Island last year, you didn't watch it, it's okay.
 But she's come in very handy for me to be to able to demonstrate to you what different amounts of lip filler look like.
 Read on please...

 Book your lovely, natural, subtle and hydrating lip filler appointment on Glowday.
 Click here to see the amazing clinics right on your doorstep!